-Become the healthiest version of yourself with the best fitness apps
+Enjoy a better and healthier you with the best fitness apps for Android

 Workout tracking and programs galore

-JEFIT sets itself apart as a workout tracker with a ton of features like an interval timer, workout programs, and a vast database of exercises with how-to videos.
+JEFIT sets itself apart as a workout tracker with many features like an interval timer, workout programs, and a vast database of exercises with how-to videos.
 It's a robust app that looks nice and does its job well.
-It's held back by its subscription model, putting it behind FitNotes, in our opinion.
+In our opinion, it's held back by its subscription model, putting it behind FitNotes and NRC.

 Other great options